languagetool-org/languagetool/README.md

 [![Build Status](https://travis-ci.org/languagetool-org/languagetool.svg?branch=master)](https://travis-ci.org/languagetool-org/languagetool)

 ## Running the HTTP Server
-Clone this repository on your system.In your command prompt/Terminal, go to the folder where the repo has been cloned and follow the following instructions
+Clone this repository on your system.
+In your command prompt/Terminal, go to the folder where the repo has been cloned and follow the following instructions

 `cd languagetool-standalone/target/LanguageTool-2.9-SNAPSHOT/LanguageTool-2.9-SNAPSHOT`
 `java -cp languagetool-server.jar org.languagetool.server.HTTPServer --port 8081`